barrucadu/lookwhattheshoggothdraggedin.com/posts/knock-issue-1.markdown

 title: Knock!
 An Adventure Gaming Bric-a-brac (#1)
 date: 2021-02-16
 topic: reviews
-excerpt: |
-    Knock! is a recently kickstarted zine full of goodness from the [abbr:osr] blogosphere.
-It's wonderfully designed, and crammed with information.
-There's a nice mix of stuff which is immediately useful (like *Just Use Bears*, or the *Dungeon Checklist*), and some more thought-provoking articles too.
-Plus some great art.
-I recommend it, and am looking forward to issue #2!
 ---

 [Knock!][] is a recently kickstarted zine full of goodness from the